Rankin–Selberg method

 In mathematics, the Rankin–Selberg method, introduced by Rankin (1939) and Selberg (1940), also known as the theory of integral representations of L-functions, is a technique for directly constructing and analytically continuing several important examples of automorphic L-functions.
 Some authors reserve the term for a special type of integral representation, namely those that involve an Eisenstein series.
 It has been one of the most powerful techniques for studying the Langlands program.

 History

-The theory in some sense dates back to Bernhard Riemann, who constructed his zeta function as the Mellin transform of Jacobi's theta function.
+The theory in some sense dates back to Bernhard Riemann, who exhibited the zeta function as the Mellin transform of Jacobi's theta function.
 Riemann used asymptotics of the theta function to obtain the analytic continuation, and the automorphy of the theta function to prove the functional equation.
 Erich Hecke, and later Hans Maass, applied the same Mellin transform method to modular forms on the upper half-plane, after which Riemann's example can be seen as a special case.